madgik/arcade/README.md

         cd arcade/src
         make depend # install dependencies
         make # creates arcade library (libarcade.a)
-        make runner #creates runner executable to use for testing all features
+        make runner # compiles runner.cpp and creates runner executable to use for testing all features

 ### Usage